szwacz/fs-jetpack/README.md

 Also it's just convenient...

-If you don't see the word "Async" in method name it returns value immediately.
+If you don't see the word "Async" in method name it always, across the whole API returns value immediately.
 ```js
 const data = jetpack.read('file.txt');
 console.log(data);